 If you’re going to be out for more than a day, it’s worth considering taking some eggs with you.
 You can carry them in their shells or boil them into an egg-shaped blob of protein before packing them in your pack.

-You’ll want to use extra water so that the eggs float freely in the pot; this makes them easier to peel later on because they won’t stick together as much during cooking.
+You’ll want to use extra water so that the eggs float freely in the pot; this make them easier to peel later on because they won’t stick together as much during cooking.

 Add one teaspoon of salt per quart of water before bringing it to a boil; this will help keep bacteria from growing inside the egg while still allowing it to absorb flavor from the cooking liquid when added after boiling has finished.